 All of the activities will take place in the English language.
 Should there be any component such as a multilateral conference or an expert lecture not be available in English, UNITAR will ensure the participants will be provided with simultaneous interpretation.

-In order to ensure the highest standards in quality and implementation, the registration will be closed after 30 participants.
-Slots will be allocated on a first-come, first-served basis.
-At the end of the Diplomacy 4.0 Training Programme, each participant will be awarded an official UNITAR certificate.
+In order to ensure adherence to health safety standards during the field visit, registration will be closed after 15 participants.
+Allocation of slots will be on a first-come, first-served basis.
+At the end of the Diplomacy 4.0 Training Programme, each participant will be awarded a UNITAR certificate of completion.